cscart/docs/en/user_guide/stores/sharing.rst

 .. important::

-    This article applies only to CS-Cart, not Multi-Vendor.
+    This article applies only to CS-Cart Ultimate.
+In Multi-Vendor Ultimate, check the settings of a storefrnot, or the **Storefronts** tab in the properties of an object.

 ======================
 How Does Sharing Work?